SpellholdStudios/Silver_Star_NPC/README.md

 Here is the changelog:
-- added full compatibility with EE and EET versions of the game (adapted journal entries, items, created versions of portraits for the EE version, etc.)
+- added full compatibility with EE and EET versions of the game (adapted journal entries, items, etc.)
 - added command LAF HANDLE_AUDIO to install a sound file
 - added iconv transcoder
 - added Gwendolyne's function to automatically adapt item descriptions depending on the version of the game